Central Office Staff

 Lisa Cazzola, Associate Director of Administration and Operations is responsible for logistical planning and operations of all events hosted by the Project.
 Working closely with the senior leadership team, she leads the Project coordinators in executing a brimming calendar of institutes, conferences, and Teachers College-wide events across the year.
 She is a liaison to all Teachers College departments.

-Dara Finkel, Project Coordinator, works closely with Laurie Pessah and provides administrative and logistical support in coordinating the Project's events, including the Saturday Reunions and Principals Conferences.
-Prior to joining the Project Dara worked in the Housewares industry, News, as a spatial organizer, and was a concert pianist.
-Dara is a graduate of Purchase College and is currently a student of puppetry.
+Dara Finkel, Project Coordinator & Assistant to the Senior Deputy Director facilitates the Project's partnerships with the New York City schools.
+Additionally, she coordinates and executes a number of events including the Saturday Reunions, Principals Conferences, and several institutes.
+Prior to joining the Project Dara worked in the Housewares industry, at CNN, was a spatial organizer, and a concert pianist.
+Dara is a graduate of Purchase College and currently a student of puppetry.

 Rebecca Godlewicz, Associate Director of Administration and Operations, oversees and executes the Project's events, including the Saturday Reunions and Principals Conferences.
 Working closely with senior leaders, she also supports the Project's yearlong work in schools across New York City.
 Prior to joining the Project, Rebecca worked in city government.
 She is a graduate of Muhlenberg College.